AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/goals-release-activity/goals-21.1-release/goals-jan-11.md

 * The current Behind goal Progress has been renamed to At Risk (yellow indicator)
 * The current At Risk goal Progress has been renamed to In Trouble (green indicator)

-For information about how Workfront calculates goal progress, see [Calculate goal progress in Adobe Workfront Goals](../../../../workfront-goals/goal-management/calculate-goal-progress.md).
+For information about how Workfront calculates goal progress, see [Overview of goal progress and condition in Adobe Workfront Goals](../../../../workfront-goals/goal-management/calculate-goal-progress.md).

 ## Consistent navigation and toolbar with new filter experience in Workfront Goals